zoom/zoomapps-sample-js/README.md

 ## Start the App

-To test out the app, start in development mode.
-The production mode requires that you have a MongoDB server configured and a connection string.
+To test out the app, start in development mode

 ### Development